jpedro/jpedro.github.io/hundreds.md

 <!-- END TAGS -->

 [Original post](https://nordcloud.com/tech-community/managing-hundreds-google-cloud-projects-in-minutes/)
+but it's ~easier~ possible to edit it here.

 We maintain and update more than 800 Google Cloud projects.
 That number grows every day.
 And all runs under 10 minutes.